kushaldas/summertraining/docs/vim.rst

 For Fedora:
 ::
-  $ sudo yum install vim
+  $ sudo dnf install vim

 For Ubuntu
 ::